oliego-ai/WavrPro/README.md

 ## Licence

-APGPL — use freely in open-source and commercial projects.
+AGPL 3.0 — use freely in open-source and commercial projects.